 My Sunday consisted of taxi rides, airport delays and a late arrival home to Indianapolis.
 A tough day of travel didn’t diminish the incredible high after attending the International Food Bloggers Convention.

 Many of you know I’ve been blogging along with a number of amazing bloggers each Friday…posting recipes from Dorie Greenspan’s cookbook, Around My French Table.
-Well, this past week, a group of the “Doristas” were honored to meet the warm and genuine Dorie in person and her endearing husband, Michael.
+Well, this past week, a group of the “Doristas” was honored to meet the warm and genuine Dorie in person and her endearing husband, Michael.

 Along with today’s post for Vanilla Pudding with Caramel Apples, I will share the highlights of meeting these dear friends in Seattle.